-- - The provision of an additional teaching assistant in one additional class ensured that all pupils in the class were provided with adequate support to enable them able to access the curriculum; of the 6 pupils in the class 4 of them are eligible for Pupil Premium.
-Part of the Pupil Premium funding will continue to be used to fund an additional teaching assistant.
+- - The provision of an additional teaching assistant in two additional class ensured that all pupils in the class were provided with adequate support to enable them able to better access the curriculum.
+In one class 6 out of 7 pupils in the class are eligible for Pupil Premium and in another class 4 out of 7 pupils are eligible for Pupil Premium.
+In both of these classes part of the Pupil Premium funding will continue to be used to fund an additional teaching assistant.

 Analysis of Attainment